computational-psychology/stimupy/manuscript/paper.md

 (e.g. masks, stimulus parameters, and experimental data).
-Having the stimulus-image as a NumPy-array makes it easy to work and interact with the stimulus, e.g. using common NumPy tooling and/or utility functions provided by stimupy.
+Having the stimulus-image as a NumPy-array makes it easy to work and interact with the stimulus, e.g. using common NumPy tooling and/or utility functions provided by `stimupy`.
 This is useful for manipulating the stimulus as well as for using the stimulus for other purposes than psychophysical experimentation on a computer screen (e.g. for visualizations or for computational modeling).